raelmax/certfico/README.md

 - Backend fires emails to users from csv with a small text and a link to certificate page;
 - User download the certificate pdf from client-side.
 - The end.

+## Problem
+How create a "theme system"?
+How enable users to